Raviegupta/React-Practice/notes.md

 5. #### Compatibility with Functional Programming:

+---

+#### Q. Can we use Hooks inside class component ?
+No

+--

 ## Q. Why we use useEffect hooks in react ?
 In React, the useEffect hook is used to perform side effects in functional components.
-Side effects in React typically include **data fetching**, **subscriptions**, **manual DOM manipulations**, or any other operation that involves interacting with the outside world.
+Side effects in React typically include **data fetching**, **subscriptions**, **manual DOM manipulations**, or any other operation that involves interacting with the outside world. used as **lifecycle methods** in functional components.

+Note:- useEeffect kab kab chalega ? => jab bi component banegi, update hogi, koi bi state update hogi, props ho,

 Here are some key reasons why useEffect is important: